How Long Does Carpet Cleaning Take in London?

 Multi-storey homes or properties with narrow staircases take longer because of the setup and movement between rooms.
 Ground-floor flats or open-plan layouts, on the other hand, are typically quicker to complete.

-While most of our reviews show that clients are highly satisfied with the stain removal results, it’s important to note that no professional carpet cleaning company can guarantee the complete removal of every stain.
-The outcome depends on several factors, including how long the mark has been there, the type of spill, and the carpet material itself.
+While most of our reviews show that clients are highly satisfied with spot stain removal service, it’s important to note that no professional carpet cleaning company can guarantee the complete removal of every stain.
+The outcome depends on several factors, including how long the mark has been there and the type of spill..
 In many cases, the technician will test different products and methods to achieve the best possible result without damaging the fibres.

 Carpet Cleaning Duration